-- 77.1 per cent of older people reported having face‑to‑face contact with family or friends that were not living in the same household in the last week; similar to 2015 (table 14A.50)
+- 77.1 per cent of older people reported having face‑to‑face contact with family or friends who were not living in the same household in the last week; similar to 2015 (table 14A.57)

-- 13.8 per cent of older people reported they did not leave home or did not leave home as often as they would like; similar to 2015 (table 14A.51).
+- 13.8 per cent of older people reported they did not leave home or did not leave home as often as they would like; similar to 2015 (table 14A.58).

-Data are available by disability status in tables 14A.51–53.
+Data are available by disability status in tables 14A.56–58.

 ‘Enabling people with care needs to live in the community’ is an indicator of governments’ objective to promote the wellbeing and independence of older people, by enabling them to stay in their own homes.

-An increasing proportion of older people with care needs who are living in the community is desirable, where the older person wants to and their health and wellbeing are not compromised.
+An increasing proportion of older people with care needs who want to and are living in the community is desirable.
 This indicator should be considered alongside the outcome indicator on social participation.

 Data are not yet available for reporting against this indicator.

 ‘Maintenance of individual function’ is an indicator of governments’ objective for aged care services to promote the wellbeing and independence of older people.